porjo/youtubeuploader/README.md

 Talking to the Youtube API requires oauth2 authentication.
 As such, you must:

-- Create an account on the Google Developers Console
+1. Create an account on the Google Developers Console
-- Register a new app there
+1. Register a new app there
-- Enable the Youtube API (APIs & Auth -> APIs)
+1. Enable the Youtube API (APIs & Auth -> APIs)
-- Create Client ID (APIs & Auth -> Credentials), select 'Web application'
+1. Create Client ID (APIs & Auth -> Credentials), select 'Web application'
-- Take note of the `Client ID` and `Client secret` values
+1. Take note of the `Client ID` and `Client secret` values

 ## Usage

-First create `client_secret.json` file that looks like this:
+The utility looks for `client_secret.json` in the local directory.
+Create it first using the details from above:

 ```
 {